-I soon found work in the Communications department at CSU, on the 16th floor of Rhodes Tower, working for their new film studies professor.
-I was an English major, but it close enough.
-My job was picking up from the mail room whatever art house film he was showcasing, roll the 16 mm projector out of storage, screen the movie to his class, and send it on to the next place that wanted it.
+I soon found work in the Communications Department at Cleveland State University, on the 16th floor of Rhodes Tower, working for their new film studies professor.
+I was an English major, but movies were close enough.
+They were becoming the new literature.
+My job was picking up whatever art house film my boss was showcasing from the mail room, roll the 16 mm projector out of storage, screen the movie to his class, and send it on to the next place that wanted it.
 In return I got free tuition and a closet that passed for an office.

-I watched many French New Wave movies, Japanese samurai movies, and 1940s Warner Brothers crime movies during my work-study year, movies that the CSU library had tucked away.
+I watched many French New Wave movies, Japanese samurai movies, and 1940s Warner Brothers crime movies during my work-study year, films that the CSU library had tucked away in secret places.
 I projected them on my office wall at the end of the day.
-I didn’t have a TV at home, but they were better than anything on TV, anyway.
+I didn’t have a TV at home, but the movies I watched were better than anything on TV, anyway.

 Two years after I left the Versailles Motor Inn, John Nardi, who was secretary-treasurer of Vending Machine Service Employees Local 410 and high up in the mob’s chain of command, sauntered out of his office a couple of blocks away from where I had watched countless film noirs, stepped into his Oldsmobile 98, turned the key, and was blown to kingdom come.
 The device under his seat was packed with nuts and bolts.
 Bomb City USA was alive and well.

 Ed Staskus posts on 147 Stanley Street http://www.147stanleystreet.com and Made in Cleveland http://www.clevelandohiodaybook.com.
 To get the site’s monthly feature in your in-box click on “Follow.”